nuxt/nuxt/docs/content/3.api/5.commands/analyze.md

 # `nuxi analyze`

-Analyze the production bundle or your Nuxt applicaiton.
+Analyze the production bundle or your Nuxt application.

 ```{bash}
 npx nuxi analyze [rootDir]
 ```

-The `analyze` command builds nuxt and analyzes the production bundle (experimental)
+The `analyze` command builds Nuxt and analyzes the production bundle (experimental).

 Option        | Default          | Description
 -------------------------|-----------------|------------------